sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - *Outputs:* 0 if the criteria was added correctly, 1 if it was not

   - **professor_view_averages** : Allows the professor to view the average score given to each student based on the criteria
-      - *Inputs:* Professor NetID, Section Code
+      - *Inputs:* Professor NetID, Section Code, Review Type (Midterm or Final)
       - *Outputs:* Pulls the student averages for each criteria

   - **change_view_individual_scores** : Allows the professor to view the individual scores the student received
-      - *Inputs:* Professor NetID, Section Code, Student NetID
+      - *Inputs:* Professor NetID, Section Code, Student NetID, Review Type (Midterm or Final)
       - *Outputs:* Reviewer NetID, Reviewer Name, Criteria Name, and Score

   - **create_peer_reviews** : Allows the professor to create the peer reviews for a section